Philosocode/philosocode-blog/_posts/courses/web-hero/2019-02-01-into-to-html/2019-02-01-into-to-html.md

 1. Go to this site: https://developer.mozilla.org/en-US/docs/Web/HTML/Element
 2. Find 5 **NEW** elements that interest you (I'd recommend elements related to text; they'll be easier to work with)
 3. Try and use them in CodePen.
 Read about their usage on the website linked in step 1.
-4. Share your project in the comments below or by emailing me at [tam@philosocode.com](mailto:tam@philosocode.com)
+4. Share your project in the comments below

 ## Sources